unicode-org/cldr/docs/ldml/tr35-personNames.md

     3. Otherwise the result is A + B, further modified by replacing any sequence of two or more white space characters by the first whitespace character.
 5. All of the fields are replaced by the corresponding values from the PersonName object.

+The result is the **formatted value**.
+However, there is one further step that might further modify that value.

 #### Handling foreign names

 There are two main challenges in dealing with foreign name formatting that needs to be considered.
 One is the ordering, which is dealt with under the section [nameOrderLocales Element](#nameorderlocales-element)].
 The other is spacing.